petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/command-line-tool.md

 ## Downloading Files from the Liferay Service

-Use the `files download` command to directly download files from the Liferay service.
+Use the `files download` command to download files from the Liferay service.
 The files must be in the Liferay service's persistent storage directory (`/mnt/persistent-storage/`).

-For example:
+For example,

 ```bash
 lcp files download --prefix path/to/files --dest destination